Charles Vincent (historian)

-Charles Vincent is a history professor and author at Southern University in Louisiana.
+Charles Vincent (born 1945) is an American historian, professor, and author.
+He a professor in the history department at Southern University in Baton Rouge, Louisiana since 2017.
+Vincent serves as director of the Mwalimu Institute.

+Biography

+Vincent was born on October 19, 1945, in Hazlehurst, Mississippi.
+Vincent was the first African American to receive a Ph.D. in history from LSU.

 Vincent has written about African American legislators in Louisiana during the Reconstruction era as well as the history of Southern University and the town of Scotlandville where it is located.
 He is a fellow of the Louisiana Historical Association.
 He was interviewed for an oral history collection.
-He has written and spolen about Southern University's emergence after the Reconstruction era and its significance as the only Historically Black College and University (HBCU) system in the United States.
+He has written and spoken about Southern University's emergence after the Reconstruction era and its significance as the only Historically Black College and University (HBCU) system in the United States.
 He has also been a featured speaker on Reconstruction and Louisiana history.
 He has written book reviews.

-Vincent was the first African American to receive a Ph.D in history from LSU.
-He serves as director of the Mwalimu Institute.